Marketing is constantly changing an evolving. And this brings it’s own set of challenges for you as a small business owner.

 2. Marketing Strategy – Are you attracting the wrong customers?

 Let’s face it you want to attract loyal customers, who refer you to their friends and family.
-A happy customers is your best marketing tool.
+Because a happy customer is your best marketing tool.
 So if you find you are attracting the wrong type of clients, maybe it’s time to develop your buyer persona, so you get a really clear picture of the types of customers you would like to attract.

 Do your research, look at your existing customer database, find your most profitable clients, and identify those clients that also refer business to you.
 There will be some common themes, patterns and behaviour.
 This will help draw up your buyer persona sketch.
 Then plan your marketing tactics to attract more of these customers.

 Deliver amazing customer experience at each step of the buyer journey and plan your marketing tactics accordingly.
 Find out what your ideal customer likes and what search terms they use.
-Then you can put these into action with your advertising on Facebook and Google.
+Then you can put these into action with paid ads, SEO, email automations, social media marketing, and video marketing.

 3. Are you struggling to differentiate yourself from competitors?